-Kapas is truly a paradise island which seems to have remained undiscovered by mass tourism.
+Kapas is truly a paradise island that seems to have remained undiscovered by mass tourism.
 The small number of resorts cater more to the backpacker crowd and it is even possible to camp or sleep in a dorm.
-The luxury here is having your own private pristine sparking white-sand beach.
+The luxury here is having your own private pristine sparkling white-sand beach.

-Kapas island is accessible via ferry from Merang Jetty.
+Kapas island is accessible via ferry from Marang Jetty.

 8. Redang Island

 In contrast to Kapas island, Redang does not cater to the backpacker crowd but is home to some rather fine resorts which are more up-market.